We imagine, create, and grow amazing web experiences.

 Some would say Zachary has been a Systems Engineer since he decided to take apart the family computer back in middle school.
 Before discovering WordPress, Zachary created a content management system for the Kentucky Mesonet where he learned the ins and outs of MySQL and PHP.
 In 2010, he discovered WordPress during a 14 month stay in Africa where he used the platform to keep a journal and share his experiences with friends back home.
 Since turning his attention to WordPress, he has built scalable WordPress implementations for a diverse range of customers.
 The constant innovation within the WordPress community and the unique infrastructure challenges each customer brings keeps Zachary excited about logging on every day.

-As a Senior Systems Engineer, Zachary focuses on the infrastructure side of WordPress, establishing high scale, high performance, high security implementations whose environments range from single shared hosts, to high scale, multi-datacenter implementations.
+As Director of Systems Engineering, Zachary focuses on the infrastructure side of WordPress, establishing high scale, high performance, high security implementations whose environments range from single shared hosts, to high scale, multi-datacenter implementations.
 Zachary is 10up’s go to for WordPress security, systems performance optimization, and general maintenance.
 Zachary also serves as a Web Strategist, providing project management services primarily for customers with significant systems requirements and in general maintenance and support states.

 Zachary has a Master’s degree in Meteorology from the North Carolina State University and he brings the same rigorous attention to detail to his work with WordPress as he did his thesis work on hurricanes.
 When not at the command line, Zachary enjoys cycling, buffalo wings, and any activity that happens in the ocean.
 He can often be found frequenting the many food trucks of Portland with his dog.